OmgItsRito/RTP4/README.md

 2. `byte channel`
    * Connection channel to use, same concept as ports - connection identifier number between two platforms

-Return:
+Returns:
 - `RTP4.IConnection`
   * Connection object
 ### API.5 Accepting Connections
-If a platform invokes `OpenConnection` with the target name of the recieving platform, the `connectionAcceptor` delegate will be invoked immediately, and the returning value will decide whether the connection is opened or rejected.
+If a platform invokes `OpenConnection` with the target name of the recieving platform, the `connectionAcceptor` delegate will be invoked when the message is processed, and the returning value will decide whether the connection is opened or rejected.
+(See [Initialization](https://github.com/OmgItsRito/se-rtp4#API2-initialization))
 ### API.6 RTP4.IConnection Interface
 For any connection related operations the protocol api uses `RTP4.IConnection` objects.
 Properties: